DynamoDS/RefineryPrimer/2-getting-started/2-05_refinery-processes.md

 # Running Refinery

+Refinery can be run using different methods.
+In the Refinery window you can chooses from four different Generation Methods, all of these methods are Refinerys Solvers, a futher explenation of what Solvers are can be found in [section 5-04](/5-algorithms/5-04_solvers.md).

 ## How to run an optioneering process using Refinery

 An optioneering process lets you explore all possible solutions that the graph can produce.
 Refinery will generate the solutions based on the constraints that were defined in the Dynamo graph.